Step 10. Specify Guest Processing Settings

-To coordinate application-aware processing and indexing activities, Veeam Backup & Replication injects a runtime process in the VM.
-The process is run only during VM guest OS quiescence and indexing procedures and is stopped immediately after the processing is finished (depending on the selected option, during the backup job or after the backup job completes).
+The non-persistent runtime components run only during guest processing and are stopped immediately after the processing is finished (depending on the selected option, during the backup job session or after the backup job finishes).

 You must specify a user account that will be used to connect to the VM guest OS and deploy the non-persistent runtime components or use (if necessary, deploy) persistent agent components:

 - From the Guest OS credentials list, select a user account that has enough permissions.
 For more information on the permissions and requirements for the user account, see Required Permissions for Guest Processing.

 If you have not set up credentials beforehand, click the Manage accounts link or click Add on the right to add credentials.

 By default, Veeam Backup & Replication uses the Log on as a batch job policy to connect to guest OS.
 If the connection fails, Veeam Backup & Replication switches to Interactive Logon.

 - By default, Veeam Backup & Replication uses the same credentials for all VMs in the job.
 If some VM requires a different user account, click Credentials and enter custom credentials for the VM.

 - If you have added Microsoft Windows VMs to the job, specify which guest interaction proxy Veeam Backup & Replication can use to deploy the non-persistent runtime components or connect to (if necessary, deploy) persistent agent components on the VM guest OS.
 On the right of the Guest interaction proxy field, click Choose.